JacobLuke/rand_lyrics/README.md

 rand_lyrics
 ===========

-Gets random lyrics off the internet, because why not
+Gets random lyrics off the internet and makes a new song out of them, because why not

 To run, simply type

     python rand_lyrics.py

-and it will randomly output a (real) song.
-Or empty text, sometimes.
-Who knows?
-It runs off a wiki of user-generated content, so sometimes it'll be crap and you'll just have to deal with it.
+This will read 10 songs off of the internet and use them to create a new song, using a line-oriented simple Markov Chain.
+The songs are pretty hit-or-miss because it's all user-generated content and users can't spell.
+Also sometimes a song just doesn't have lyrics.
+Or it's not in English, which is why this is all unicode-aware.
+(It handles Spanish and French really interestingly, because of the overlap with Engllish.
+It's great.)

-To create a Markov Chain-generated "song", add a second integer argument
+The program takes an optional integer argument:

-    python rand_lyrics.py 10
+    python rand_lyrics.py 100

 The `n` parameter denotes how many songs will be used to train the Markov Chain.
 10 seemed like a good compromise between not just spitting out an existing song and not running forever.
 If you want something really cool, run it with `100`.
 No it doesn't parallelize.
 I'll wait.